jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 System.out.println(“The value is =” + new MyClass().toString());
 ```

 A Singleton instance is so easy to obtain that it can be referenced almost anywhere, which can make maintenance more challenging.
-Notice that every reference to intent above contains a version of the following:
+Notice that every reference for intent above contains a version of the following:
->Provide a global access point
+>Provides a global access point

-Singleton’s solitary  instances tend to be associated with external dependencies.
-Providing a class specific Singleton not only violates encapsulation, it violates a lot of the principles that I championed in the Hexagonal Architecture Series.
+Singleton’s solitary  instances tend to be associated with external dependencies, such as System Clock, File System, Database, etc. Providing a class specific Singleton not only violates encapsulation, it violates a lot of the principles that I championed in the Hexagonal Architecture Series.
 Specifically, applications have direct knowledge and dependency upon externals.

 In defense of the GoF, they do provide a ___Registry___ example, which looks somewhat like a Factory Method, which addresses this to some degree, but it comes too late.
 Singleton’s relatively simple implementation is easy enough to understand, that I suspect many GoF readers read it, understood it, and then didn’t continue reading the rest of Singleton section, which contained more subtle points.